 4. Time off

 If it’s within your power, offering time off works well.
-If your team have had to put in a lot of unrecognised overtime to get to the point where you are now celebrating success, then try to recognise that by giving it back to them as time off in lieu.
+If your team have had to put in a lot of unrecognized overtime to get to the point where you are now celebrating success, then try to recognize that by giving it back to them as time off in lieu.

 5. A letter from your sponsor